Salary range: $28,000-$32,000 annually, commensurate with experience

 ● Plan and/or participate in youth leadership and community engagement activities and events, and coordinate River Watchers’ participation in these activities throughout the year.
 Assist in the planning of these events and activities as needed.

-● Help students set and evaluate personal, academic, and River Watch goals.
-Collaborate with the Student Readiness Committee and program team members in facilitating career exploration, financial literacy, and other life skills activities.
-Be willing to connect students with resources, and to help brainstorm/edit college admission essays, resumes, and scholarship documents, including writing letters of recommendation.
+● Collaborate with staff and the Readiness Committee in facilitating career exploration, financial literacy, and other life skills activities.
+Be willing to connect students with resources and opportunities (Ex: scholarships, internships, etc.), and facilitate accessing these as needed (Ex: help with forms, essays, letters of recommendation, etc.).

 Coordinate program logistics:

-● Transport students from school to program sites, the River Watch EcoHouse, and then to their homes Monday through Thursday; and for additional overnight and day weekend activities as needed.
+● Transport students from schools to program sites, the River Watch EcoHouse, and then to their homes Monday through Thursday; and for additional overnight and day weekend activities, as needed.

 ● Procure and maintain monitoring equipment and program supplies in conjunction with other staff, including water quality testing reagents, restoration supplies, food and drink for youth, and other necessary materials.